 Such kids usually don’t like associating with people who aren’t like them.

-This may be because drugs make them irritable or they don’t want someone to spot that they have an issue.
+This may be because drugs make them irritable, or they don’t want someone to spot that they have an issue.

-People who abuse Cocaine get frequent nosebleeds which cannot be explained.
+People who abuse cocaine get frequent nosebleeds which cannot be explained.
 Alcohol users have a typical bad breath, and for some people, when worse comes to worst, there usually are seizures without a prior diagnosis of epilepsy.

-Kids on heroin have a standard ‘ heroine look’ which describes someone who looks emaciated with unkempt hair and nails.
+Kids on heroin have a standard ‘ heroine look,’ which describes someone who looks emaciated with unkempt hair and nails.
 There is also a general lack of good personal hygiene and grooming.

 They do this in hopes that they’ll be able to stay without anyone ever knowing that they tried medications in the first place.

-Drugs mostly affect the brain’s limbic system which is the area that is responsible for the perception and production of emotions.
+Drugs mostly affect the brain’s limbic system, which is the area that is responsible for the perception and production of emotions.
 It is also where a large part of one’s personality comes from.

-Emotional and personality change is a sure sign of kids doing drugs especially if physical symptoms accompany it.
+Emotional and personality change is a sure sign of kids doing drugs, especially if physical symptoms accompany it.

-The most subtle things such as spoons could be a sign of a heroin addict in your home.
+The most subtle things, such as spoons, could signify a heroin addict in your home.
 Spoons are often used to heat heroin before it’s injected into the bloodstream.
-Baking soda is also usually stolen so that it can be used as a base for cocaine.
+Baking soda is also usually stolen to be used as a base for cocaine.

 Helping your child come up with a budget is a sure way of finding out if there are ‘extra’ purchases that are being made behind your back.
-Drug addiction can also cause the development of stealing habits and so it’s important to ask around even if you suddenly ‘misplace’ that $5 note in the house.
+Drug addiction can also cause the development of stealing habits, so it’s important to ask around even if you suddenly ‘misplace’ that $5 note in the house.